nttlevine/nttlevine.github.io/research/index.md

 ### Evolution of Interests
 I do not tend to focus on having a set career goal that I am working toward when I choose projects to participate in, topics to spend hours digging into, or work I put out for others to consider; however, I do regularly choose to reflect upon the trail of mementos that I have left behind me as I forged ahead<sup>1</sup>.

-Currently, my areas of interest, as a PhD candidate in Organizational Communication are:
+Some of my areas of interest are:
 - Physical infrastructure and materiality as text through which organizations communicate
 - Diversity, equity and inclusion
 - Identification and belonging